matrix-org/dendrite/README.md

 Dendrite will be a matrix homeserver written in go.

-Its still very much a work in progress, but installation instructions can be found in [INSTALL.md](INSTALL.md)
+It's still very much a work in progress, but installation instructions can be found in [INSTALL.md](INSTALL.md)

 An overview of the design can be found in [DESIGN.md](DESIGN.md)